emuswilystar/emuswilystar/README.md

 I am low-functioning as hell when it comes to educational, mentally, and below-average functioning in physical terms.

-if I disconnect, It could be from being offtab or asleep or even because I don't want to play pt atm.
+if I disconnect, It could be from being offtab or asleep or even because I don't want to play pt atm..

+I do kin characters from forsaken but i do NOT support the developers nor will i ever play that game again.

 </details>
 <div align="right">